alibaba/PhotonLibOS/doc/docs/introduction/what-is-photon.md

 - The [V language](https://vlang.io/) is trying Photon as an experimental coroutine runtime. [link](https://github.com/vlang/v/blob/master/vlib/coroutines/coroutines.v)

 Any addition to this list is appreciated, if you have been using Photon, or just enlightened by its coroutine design.

-### Vision

-We hope that Photon could help programs run as fast and agile as the _photon particle_, which exactly is the naming came from.

 ### History